Overlay network

-An overlay network is a computer network that is layered on top of another network.
+An overlay network is a logical computer network that is layered on top of a physical network.
+The concept of overlay networking is distinct from the traditional model of OSI layered networks, and almost always assumes that the underlay network is an IP network of some kind.

+Some examples of overlay networking technologies are, VXLAN, BGP VPNs, and IP over IP technologies, such as GRE, IPSEC tunnels, or SD-WAN.

 Structure

-Nodes in the overlay network can be thought of as being connected by virtual or logical links, each of which corresponds to a path, perhaps through many physical links, in the underlying network.
-For example, distributed systems such as peer-to-peer networks and client–server applications are overlay networks because their nodes run on top of the Internet.
+Nodes in an overlay network can be thought of as being connected by logical links, each of which corresponds to a path, perhaps through many physical links, in the underlying network.
+For example, distributed systems such as peer-to-peer networks are overlay networks because their nodes form networks over existing network connections.

 The Internet was originally built as an overlay upon the telephone network, while today (through the advent of VoIP), the telephone network is increasingly turning into an overlay network built on top of the Internet.

+Attributes

+Overlay networks have a certain set of attributes, including separation of logical addressing, security and quality of service.
+Other optional attributes include resiliency, encryption and bandwidth control.

 Uses

+Telcos

+Many telcos use overlay networks to provide services over their physical infrastructure.
+In the networks that connect physically diverse sites (wide area networks, WANs), one common overlay network technology is BGP VPNs.
+These VPNs are provided in the form of a service to enterprises to connect their own sites and applications.
+The advantage of these kinds of overlay networks is that the telecom operator does not need to manage addressing or other enterprise-specific network attributes.

+Within data centers, it was more common to use VXLAN, however due to its complexity and the need to stitch layer-2 VXLAN-based overlay networks to layer-3 IP/BGP networks, it has become more common to use BGP within data centers to provide layer-2 connectivity between virtual machines or Kubernetes clusters.

 Enterprise networks

-Enterprise private networks were first overlaid on telecommunication networks such as Frame Relay and Asynchronous Transfer Mode packet switching infrastructures but migration from these (now legacy) infrastructures to IP based MPLS networks and virtual private networks started (2001~2002).
+Enterprise private networks were first overlaid on telecommunication networks such as Frame Relay and Asynchronous Transfer Mode (ATM) packet switching infrastructures but migration from these (now legacy) infrastructures to IP-based MPLS networks and virtual private networks started (2001~2002) and is now completed, with very few remaining Frame Relay or ATM networks.

-From a physical standpoint, overlay networks are quite complex (see Figure 1) as they combine various logical layers that are operated and built by various entities (businesses, universities, government etc.) but they allow separation of concerns that over time permitted the buildup of a broad set of services that could not have been proposed by a single telecommunication operator (ranging from broadband Internet access, voice over IP or IPTV, competitive telecom operators etc.).

-Internet

-Telecommunication transport networks and IP networks (which combined make up the broader Internet) are all overlaid with at least an optical fiber layer, a transport layer and an IP or circuit switching layers (in the case of the PSTN).
+From an enterprise point of view, while an overlay VPN service configured by the operator might fulfill their basic connectivity requirements, SD-WAN overlay networks offer additional flexibility.

 Over the Internet

-Nowadays the Internet is the basis for more overlaid networks that can be constructed in order to permit routing of messages to destinations not specified by an IP address.
+The Internet is the basis for more overlaid networks that can be constructed in order to permit routing of messages to destinations not specified by an IP address.
 For example, distributed hash tables can be used to route messages to a node having a specific logical address, whose IP address is not known in advance.